111221007/PaperAgent_AI/README.md

 - Install Vercel CLI: `npm i -g vercel`
 - Run locally: `vercel dev`
 - Deploy: `vercel --prod`

+## Deployment on Hugging Face Spaces

+1. Ensure you have a Hugging Face account.
+2. Push this repository to a Hugging Face repository.
+3. Spaces will automatically detect the `app.py` file and deploy the application.
+4. Visit the Space URL to interact with the application.

 ## API Endpoints
 - `POST /api/upload` - Upload a file